John Edmondson (soldier)

 John Hurst Edmondson, VC (8 October 1914 – 14 April 1941) was an Australian recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Early life

 John Hurst Edmondson was born in Wagga Wagga, New South Wales.
-His parents moved to the Sydney suburb of Liverpool where he attended Austral Public School and Hurlstone Agricultural High School.
+His parents, Joseph William (Will) Edmondson and Maude Elizabeth Edmondson (née Hurst), moved to the Sydney suburb of Liverpool where he attended Austral Public School and Hurlstone Agricultural High School.
 He later became a farm worker.

 Second World War

 On 20 May 1940 Edmondson enlisted in the 2/17th Battalion after serving with the 4th Militia Battalion since March 1939.
 He was promoted to corporal.
 After training at Ingleburn and Bathurst, his battalion embarked for the Middle East on 19 October 1940 as reinforcements for the 9th Division.
 After desert training, his division relieved the 6th Australian Division at Marsa Brega in Cyrenaica on 9 March 1941.
 On 31 March, the German forces under the command of General Erwin Rommel mounted an attack on the Australian and British positions, forcing them to retreat.
 The 9th Division took up new positions outside the port of Tobruk and on 11 April, the now famous siege began.